hugobloem/heatmiser_ndc/README.md

 ### Extra State attributes
 The code now reads all the thermostat variables/parameters and writes these as additional state attributes (about 45 of them).
 These may be viewed in the Developer Tools section of the UI (see state variables).
-I use the Lovelace flex_table_card to display the attributes I want to see in the UI ((see below) At some point in the future, I will provide services to change the r/w variables.
+I use the Lovelace flex_table_card to display the attributes I want to see in the UI (see below).
+At some point in the future, I will provide services to change the r/w variables.